Lecturer in Architecture

-Lisa has a Masters in Architecture from the Harvard Graduate School of Design, and a Bachelor of Arts in Visual and Environmental Studies from Harvard University.
-Prior to beginning her PhD program, Lisa worked as an intern architect at Ateliers Jean Nouvel; as a video and sound editor for the Science Media Group; and as a freelance animator and sound designer.
-Continuing work in educational video production includes the design and implementation of the forthcoming online course, The Architectural Imagination, a co-production of HarvardX and the GSD.
+Coming to architecture with a background in experimental and nonfiction video, I teach design studio and architectural history courses with attention to the media and materials by which we work.
+I have a PhD in architectural history, a Masters in Architecture, and a Bachelor of Arts in Visual and Environmental Studies from Harvard University.
+I have worked as an architect at Ateliers Jean Nouvel; as a video and sound editor for the Science Media Group; and as a freelance animator and sound designer.
+Continuing work in digital teaching includes the pedagogical design and implementation of several online courses.

 Transformations + Connections: Harvard Undergraduate Architecture Studies studio projects

 AUG 25 – SEP 28, 2017

 Charles L. Davis, “Playing Against Type: Race, Space and Domesticity on Buffalo’s East Side”